 Next, we stopped at the cutest little coffee shop for coffee (for me) and hot chocolate (for Joey).
 The entire drive back we just laughed and talked about how much fun the trip was.
 I’m already wanting to go back!

 Going through the photos now makes me miss it so much!
-Hope you enjoyed a little bit about our trip, tips coming soon with the video!
+Hope you enjoyed a little bit about our trip!